Black British people: Crime

 After several high-profile investigations such as that of the murder of Stephen Lawrence, the police have been accused of racism, from both within and outside the service.
 Cressida Dick, head of the Metropolitan Police's anti-racism unit in 2003, remarked that it was "difficult to imagine a situation where we will say we are no longer institutionally racist".
-Black people were seven times more likely to be stopped and searched by police compared to white people, according to the Home Office, A separate study said blacks were more than nine times more likely to be searched.
+Black people were seven times more likely to be stopped and searched by police compared to white people, according to the Home Office.
+A separate study said black people were more than nine times more likely to be searched.

-Even though blacks are only 2 to 3% of the general UK population, black prisoners make up 15% of the British prison population, which experts say is "a result of decades of racial prejudice in the criminal justice system and an overly punitive approach to penal affairs."
-About 51% of boys in young offender institutions identified as being from a BME background.
+In 2010, black Britons accounted for around 2.2% of the general UK population, but made up 15% of the British prison population, which experts say is "a result of decades of racial prejudice in the criminal justice system and an overly punitive approach to penal affairs."
+This proportion decreased to 12.4% by the end of 2022 even though black Britons now made up around 3–4% of the British population.
+In the prison environment, Black prisoners are the most likely to be involved in violent incidents.
+In 2020, Black prisoners were most likely out of all ethnic groups to be assailants (319 incidents for every 1,000 prisoners) or involved in violent incidents with no clear victim or assailant (185 incidents for every 1,000 prisoners).
+In the same year, 32% of children in prison were Black in contrast to 47% of prisoners aged under 18 being White.
+The Lammy Review, led by David Lammy MP, provided potential reasons on the disproportionate number of black children in prisons including austerity in public services, lack of diversity in the judiciary, and the school system inadequately serving the black community by failing to identify learning difficulties.